Hersh Chadha: Far and wide

 On 19 October 2016, five of his pictures of flowers were carried to the International Space Station by the crew of Expedition 49/50.

 On 1 June 2017, Chadha was the honorary guest at the ceremony to welcome cosmonauts back from the mission, which took place at the YU.A.
 Gagarin Research and Test Cosmonaut Training Center in Star City, Moscow.
 He was given a certificate, confirming that five of his photographs were delivered to the International Space Station on 21 October 2016 and continue to be displayed in the ISS.
-Chadha is the first person to organise a photography exhibition in space.
+Chadha is the first person to organize a photography exhibition in space.

 In June 2017, he was invited to become a member of the Constituent Assembly of The Global Council for Tolerance and Peace.
 In July 2017, he attended meetings at the United Nations as a member of the delegation for signing the memorandum of understanding between the Global Council for Tolerance and Peace and the United Nations.

 On 2 August 2017, Chadha gave the keynote speech at the World Communication Association (WCA)’s biennial conference held at the American University of Central Asia (AUCA) in Bishkek, Kyrgyzstan.
 The topic of the conference was "World Conflicts and Disasters: Communication, Culture and Resolution".

 Chadha donated money towards the construction of a sakura garden at the Kyiv National University of Technology and Design (KNUTD) in Kyiv, Ukraine, which will consist of 21 sakura trees for the benefit of their students.
 On 18 September 2017, he planted a sakura tree in the park of KNUTD to launch the project.